◊ WHO THIS IS FOR ◊

 Dance Code does NOT accept ClassPass.

 Whether you’re just sampling a class or you’re a committed pro, Dance Code has a pass for every type of dancer.
 For newcomers to the dance scene, the 10 class pass gives a great sense for what the studio has to offer but isn’t a huge commitment.
 If you’ve been before and love it, the unlimited passes make sense if you plan on attending class only 2x/week.
-Overall, Dance Code’s prices are super reasonable with a drop-in rate at $20 class and significantly lower per class rates as you buy in bulk. *Bonus* DC offers the first class free if you’re brand spanking new!
+Overall, Dance Code’s prices are super reasonable with a drop-in rate at $20 class and significantly lower per class rates as you buy in bulk.

 - Drop in: $20

 - 10 Class Pass: $145 ($14.50 per class)

 - One Month Unlimited: $110 ($13.75 per class at 2x/wk)

 - 3 Month Unlimited: $295 ($12.30 per class at 2x/wk)